 The visit will consist of a short walk in the vineyard to recognize the peculiar soil and grapes, followed by a nice visit to the cellar.

-Last but not the least the place is beautiful with nice views over the Bay of Naples.
+Last but not least the place is beautiful with nice views over the Bay of Naples.

-Make your way back with your driver, unless you have chosen ad additional activity for the afternoon.
+Make your way back with your driver-guide, unless you have chosen ad additional activity for the afternoon.